 Large-scale "ethnic cleansing," actual or apprehended, whether carried out by killing, forced expulsion, acts of terror or rape.
 (Edwords)

 R2P provides a framework, but in order for the framework to successfully prevent genocide, an international force is necessary.
 R2P should outweigh individual countries’ interests; the document is founded on the belief that the international community is responsible for the well-being and safety of mankind: “the principle of noninterference gives way in circumstances of mass atrocities” (Lindberg).
 Following R2P would also help avoid potential U.N.
 Security Council deadlocks.
 During “persecution,” the eighth stage of genocide, Dr. Gregory Stanton says, “If the political will of the great powers, regional alliances, or the U.N.
-Security Council can be mobilized, armed international intervention should be prepared” (“The Ten Stages…”).
+Security Council can be mobilized, armed international intervention should be prepared” (“The Ten Stages”).
 Adhering to R2P and enforcing it with an international military force would also help avoid potential U.N.
 Security Council deadlocks.
-If R2P were the guiding mandate of the U.N., response to potential genocide would be automatic and not subject to potential vetoes (Stanton, “The Ten Stages…”).
+If R2P were the guiding mandate of the U.N., response to potential genocide would be automatic and not subject to potential vetoes (Stanton, “The Ten Stages”).
 In the case of Kosovo, where ethnic cleansing had begun, Russia decided to veto involvement (due to political reasons) but NATO still went ahead with the operation because they recognized the threat of genocide to hundreds of thousands of Kosovars (Lindberg).
 The U.N. needs a force like NATO along with guiding humanitarian goals, like R2P, in order to prevent genocide.

 In ignorant opposition, some critics believe boosting the power and resources of the international community—including bolstering R2P—would endanger the sovereignty of the United States and its allies.
 The argument is that if the international community enforced and expected resources to prevent genocide, the United States would be subject to their desires about when and where to use military intervention (Lindberg).
 In other words, the U.S. might be compelled to engage in international conflicts in which it does not want to get involved, which infringes on our right to act as a sovereign nation.
 However, this hypothetical should not outweigh our (and the world’s) responsibility to ensure the global safety of mankind.
 Unfortunately, politics often gets in the way of moral responsibility: “halting or failing to halt a genocide has come down to whether the political will exists within the United States to act” (Lindberg).
-As a global leader, it is the responsibility of the U.S. to set the example for early genocide intervention and prevention, whether or not genocide is occurring in countries where we do not have economic or political interest
+As a global leader, it is the responsibility of the U.S. to set the example for early genocide intervention and prevention, whether or not genocide is occurring in countries where we do not have economic or political interest.

 Critics also believe that R2P would create conflict for our allies or be used negatively by our enemies.
 Libya and Iran have brought charges of genocide against Israel’s actions in the Gaza Strip (Rothstein) and an international mandate of R2P could, “simply be used against Israel” (Lindberg), forcing the U.S. to act against a strategic partner.
 Because the U.S. and Israel are such close allies, this presents a potentially challenging situation for both countries.
 Adopting R2P might force the U.S. to act against an ally like Israel because of potential Israeli human rights violations like the annexation of Palestinian land.
 However, these concerns are not sufficient to abandon R2P.
 The U.S. and its allies should be held to the same standards as the rest of the international community.
 Increasing international scrutiny on countries like the U.S. and Israel may even be a good thing; it may help enforce a more rigorous standard for all countries of the world to follow.